C++ and Bazel

 1. Design Properties

-• Hermetic.
-Every input is declared — sources, headers, compilers, dependencies.
-Same inputs produce the same outputs.
+• Hermetic — every input declared (sources, headers, compilers, deps).
+Same inputs → same outputs.

-• Remote-cache and remote-execution friendly.
-Hermeticity is what makes shared caches across machines safe.
+• Remote-cache + remote-execution friendly — hermeticity makes shared caches across machines safe.

-The trade-off: every #include and every dependency must be listed in a BUILD target before Bazel picks it up.
+• Trade-off: every #include + dependency must be in a BUILD target.

 2. Workspace Setup

-A Bazel project lives in a workspace, identified by a marker file at the root: MODULE.bazel (modern, Bzlmod) or WORKSPACE (legacy).
+• Bazel project = workspace.
+Identified by root marker: MODULE.bazel (modern, Bzlmod) or WORKSPACE (legacy).

 2.1 Bzlmod (Modern)

-Bzlmod is the current dependency-management system.
-It's the default since Bazel 7.
+• Current dependency-management system.
+Default since Bazel 7.

 MODULE.bazel: